decaffeinate/decaffeinate/docs/contribution-guide.md

 * use imperative style (e.g. `add literate CoffeeScript support`)
 * use lowercase on the first line of the commit message without a period
 * if backward-incompatible changes are in a commit, add `BREAKING CHANGE:` to the footer of the commit with a description

+Why do we use this commit message style?
+To automate releases.
+Whenever a build passes on `master`, semantic-release will look at the commits since the last release and adjust the version appropriately.
+Commits with `fix:` bump the patch version, `feat:` bumps the minor version, and `BREAKING CHANGE:` bumps the major version (only one of the three will be bumped per release).

 Once you're satisfied with your changes, create a pull request on your own fork.
 Please provide a description of *why* you're issuing the pull request, and